kozlovartemq/Practice/README.md

 - port-scanner.py		- a script that scanning IP for open ports.
 Made during some course in 2020
 - python-basic.py 	       	- a CheatSheet made by myself during learning python in 2020
 - collections-CheatSheet.py - a CheatSheet made by myself in 2022
+- python-POM.py - a CheatSheet made by myself in 2022
 - Python-CheatSheet.pdf  	- made by TunnelsUp.com